Hasnep/ilhaformosa/README.md

 * `wait [number of days]`
 * `withdraw [amount/max/all]`

-Use the `tab` key to autocomplete commands and arguments.

 ## Planned features

 In no particular order:

 * player
     * name ☐
     * backstory ☐